 As in past times of crises, disparate groups have come together to propose a new solution to an epochal challenge.
-The Green New Deal Group drew inspiration from the tone of President Roosevelt’s comprehensive response to the Great Depression to propose a modernised version, a ‘Green New Deal’.
+The Green New Deal Group drew inspiration from the ambition of President Roosevelt’s comprehensive response to the Great Depression to propose a modernised version, a ‘Green New Deal’ in 2008.
 It was designed to kick start a rapid transition to a new economy shaped to prevent a climate breakdown and transform a failed financial system.
-A Green New Deal will power a renewables revolution, create thousands of green-collar jobs and rein in the distorting power of the finance sector while making more low-cost capital available for pressing priorities.
+The Green New Deal will power a renewables revolution, create thousands of green-collar jobs across the economy and rein in the distorting and socially-destructive power of the finance sector while making more low-cost capital available for pressing priorities.

 Meeting since early 2007, the membership of the Green New Deal Group is drawn to reflect a wide range of expertise relating politics and economics, and the climate, nature and inequality crises.
 The views and recommendations of the Green New Deal series of reports, are those of the group writing in their individual capacities.

 The Green New Deal Group is, in alphabetical order: